ychili/galleries/docs/Manual.rst

 While you are writing rules in your TagActions file (or files), you can perform these three checks *without* then updating the table using the ``refresh`` command's ``--validate`` option.

+TagActions respect the "ImplicatingFields" key of [refresh] and will only be applied to fields named therein.
+For finer control, you can define multiple TagActions files ("TagActions" accepts a semicolon-separated list).
+If a TagActions file contains a top-level array called "fieldnames" then the instructions in that file will be applied only to the fields named in that array.
+So, for an example, the line
+``fieldnames = ["ATags", "BTags"]`` at the top of a TOML-formatted TagActions file will restrict the implications and aliases in the rest of the file to the tag fields ATags and BTags.
+If this "fieldnames" key is absent, the file will be applied to the default "ImplicatingFields" or, if that is absent, "TagFields".

 Querying the table
 ------------------